dev-mhowells/web-applications/html_bites/03_using_links.md

 submit that recording to your coach for feedback.
 [How do I do this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

-Test-drive and implement the following changes to the `music_library_exemplar` project:
+Test-drive and implement the following changes to the `music_library_database_app` project:
 1. The list of albums page returned by `GET /albums` should contain anchor links for each album listed.
   Each anchor link should direct to `GET /album/{ID}` where `{ID}` needs to be the corresponding id.
 2. The route `GET /album/{ID}` should return an HTML page for a single album (using the id present in the request path).